 But rather than HR operating in a silo—or, worse, competing for marketing dollars—we advocate for collaboration.
 When a company’s teams are able to help each other share meaningful messages with varied audiences, they underscore the common truths that unite the organization in the first place.

-At Job Portraits, our work is to help identify and communicate those truths.
+At Job Portraits, our work is to help identify and communicate those truths by creating managed employer brands.
 Should we be talking with you?